This site requires a more recent version of Adobe Flash Player to function properly.

 Controlled expansion in Europe due to weak economic environment and threat of self-cannibalization

 Abercrombie's growth in Europe has been under pressure primarily due to the weak economic environment and self-cannibalization.
-For instance in Q3 fiscal 2012, international comparable store sales declined by 18%.
-Self-cannibalization has become a concern due to the retailer's over expansion in tourist locations and local catchments.
-The company has announced that it will slow down the expansion in the European markets.
+The company announced in the past that it will slow down the expansion in the European markets.
 To expand in the region, under-penetrated markets will be targeted to negate the impact of cannibalization.
-Although the weak economic environment in Europe poses a near term threat, the region has good market potential over the long run.
+In line with this announcement, the company opened just 15 stores in international markets in 2014.

 Trefis Forecast Rationale for Internet & Catalog Orders EBITDA Margin